Ficoba/Linux_Unix_BSD_Toolbox/shell_programmation_tips.md

 echo "Hey Jude" | grep "Hey"
 ```

-# Few commands and/or parameters little known to avoid some pipe
+# Few commands and/or parameters little known to avoid some pipes
+I recommand to use & abuse manpage and/or help command to discover possibilites of each commands used on Linux/Unix/BSD machines!

 ## How to generate a sequence number?
 ```bash
 seq 1 3